hamishgibbs/yui/README.md

 # YUI

-A simple to-do list CLI.
 A very simple to-do list CLI.

 #### Installation

-This library uses poetry for dependency management.

 Clone this repository, `cd` into the project directory, and install the package with: